starknet-io/starknet.js/www/docs/guides/signature.md

 const signature = ec.sign(starkKeyPair, msgHash);
 ```

-Then you can send, by any means, to the recipient of the message :
+Then you can send, by any means, to the recipient of the message:

 - the message.
 - the signature.